triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 > ```

 ### Evaluating performance with Gen-AI Perf
+Gen-AI Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
+You can read more about Gen-AI Perf [here](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/client/src/c%2B%2B/perf_analyzer/genai-perf/README.html).

-Run the following command within the docker container:
+To use Gen-AI Perf, run the following command in the same Triton docker container:
 ```bash
 genai-perf \
   -m ensemble \